dexDev/dexAPI/README.md

 1. register an account by email on [https://kovan.dex.top](https://kovan.dex.top)
 2. bind the trader address on the account page.
-3. deposit eth or tokens in balance page.
+3. deposit eth or tokens on the balance page.

 # Trade APIs